WordPress/gutenberg/packages/components/src/tabs/README.md

 #### Controlled Mode

-Tabs can also be used in a controlled mode, where the selected tab is specified by a parent component.
+Tabs can also be used in a controlled mode, where the parent component specifies the `selectedTabId` and the `onSelect` props to control tab selection.
 In this mode, the `initialTabId` prop will be ignored if it is provided.
-Instead, the `selectedTabId` value will be used to determine the selected tab.
 If the `selectedTabId` is `null`, no tab is selected.
-In this mode, if the currently selected tab becomes disabled or otherwise unavailable, the component will _not_ fall back to another available tab.
+In this mode, if the currently selected tab becomes disabled or otherwise unavailable, the component will _not_ fall back to another available tab, leaving the controlling component in charge of implementing the desired logic.

 ```jsx
 import { Tabs } from '@wordpress/components';